1970–71 Northern Rugby Football League season: Play-offs

 St Helens 22 beat Leeds 7.

 Wigan 49 beat Wakefield Trinity 15.

-Final:

-St Helens 16 beat Wigan 12.
+Final

 Challenge Cup

 Leigh beat Leeds 24–7 in the Challenge Cup Final at Wembley Stadium, London on Saturday 15 May 1971, in front of a crowd of 85,514.

 This was Leigh's second Cup final win in two final appearances.
 To date it was also their last appearance in a Challenge Cup final.

 In the final, Lance Todd Trophy winner, Leigh's captain-coach, Alex Murphy, was stretchered off after a clash with Leeds player, Syd Hynes.
 For his part in the "clash", Hynes was sent off.

+County cups

+Leigh beat St. Helens 7–4 to win the Lancashire County Cup, and Leeds beat Featherstone Rovers 23–7 to win the Yorkshire County Cup.